IsabellaBoone/Database-Visualizer/README.md

 - Implement buttons to change data in the database.

 -- Panel 1:
--- Panel 2: Fix refreshing, finish stats buttons.
+-- Panel 2: Refactor code cuz its bad
 -- Panel 3:
 -- Panel 4: